 Touring Austria has always been something special for the FLYING PICKETS.
 With "Only You" in 1983, they maintained their No.1 position at the peak of the Austrian charts for several weeks, and since then they have also recorded two further albums in Austria.

-In addition to songs from their newest album "Strike Again", the FLYING PICKETS will naturally also be bringing along all the other hits, from "Let Me Entertain You" and "Englishman In New York" to "Call Me Al", "Working in a Coalmine" and "Mama Loo".
+In addition to songs from their newest album "Only Human", the FLYING PICKETS will naturally also be bringing along all the other hits, from "Let Me Entertain You" and "Englishman In New York" to "Call Me Al", "Working in a Coalmine" and "Mama Loo".
 And of course, as with all their concerts, the fans won’t be prepared to let them go until they sign off with "Only You".

 Two shows are currently available: